codurance/site/src/_posts/2020-09-04-why-is-owasp-important-for-developers.md

 For developers interested in developing awareness of the OWASP top ten amongst business leaders we have another article directed at [business leaders](shorturl.at/jsBLZ).

-f you wish to learn more about refactoring and improving security for your business please fill out the form below to access the handout.
+If you wish to learn more about refactoring and improving security for your business please fill out the form below to access the handout.
 {% include owasp-top-ten-cheat-sheet-banner.html %}